PF94/2003page/readme.txt

-2003page is a open source website.
-People can contribute to 2003page freely.
-It was launched on May 4th, 2019.
+2003page is a open source website the anyone can to freely.
+It was launched on May 4th/5th, 2019.

-You can contribute if you want, most of the subsites right now are bland retrosite-quality subsites that were made in 2019/early-2020.

-To anyone wondering, this is the same 2003page as the one that shutdown in May 2020, it was brought back 5 months later.